DevMountain/vue-afternoon/README.md

 Here is an example of what is described above: https://joeblank.github.io/sample-vue-afternoon-project/

-We do not care about styling, we assume you know how to use a little CSS.
+Don't spend much time styling, we assume you know how to use a little CSS.
 Your focus should be on the logic of this app.
 Only spend time to make things look good if you have extra time to do so.

 NOTE: If you look at the source code, you are only cheating yourself.
 Work hard and learn something today that your future self will thank you for.